-As we've already said, lifestyle strategies are driven by your retirement age.
+Your retirement age is set by your employer and can be found in your welcome letter on PlanViewer.
+As you know, lifestyle strategies are driven by your retirement age.
 You're free to change it whenever you want through PlanViewer or by calling the Workplace Investing Service Centre.
-But please remember, if you decide to retire earlier, your pension savings will have less time to grow, so you may get less than if you'd left the money invested for longer.
+But please remember, if you decide to retire earlier, your pension savings will have less time to grow.
 This also means that your investments will move into lower risk funds sooner.

-If you decide to change your retirement age before you start to use your retirement savings, your investments will automatically be changed in line with the strategy to reflect this.
+If you decide to change your retirement age, your investments will automatically be changed in line with the strategy to reflect this.
 So, it's important to understand the implications of changing your retirement age before going ahead.